squid-cache/squid-cache.github.io/SysAdmin/ServiceStatus.rst

 '''BUGS TO FIX:'''

- * /!\ AYJ: I think we are ready for DNS to point master.squid-cache.org at new/final master server.
+ * DNS service on east is still set to slave from west.

  * bin/mk-static.sh copies CVS directories from dynamic to static site copies. (old bug) requires rsync cmd line voodoo to fix.